richardsebastien/SATSolver/README.md

 **Example :** `python3 main.py clauses.txt`

-**Note :** *The text file must be in the following format : each line is a clause, and each number is a literal.*
+**Note :** *The text file must be in the following format : each line is a clause, and each number is a literal and negative literal for non literal.*

 **Example :**